- How do I complete my computer ergonomic evaluation?

 A. Please visit Training at http://axess.stanford.edu, register for Ergonomics: Computer Workstation (EHS 3400), and complete the course.Q.
 It’s been a while…how can I determine if I have completed the ergonomics training?

-A. The self-evaluation can be either the printout at the end of the web-based ergonomics training or the self-evaluation form available at https://ehs.stanford.edu/forms-tools/computer-workstation-ergonomics-evaluationQ.
+A. The self-assessment form is available at https://ehs.stanford.edu/forms-tools/computer-workstation-ergonomics-evaluationQ.
 Can I use reimbursement funds for items not found in the EH&S Approved Ergonomics Products Catalog?

 A. No. Only EH&S pre-approved items qualify for partial reimbursement.Q.
 Can I use equipment reimbursement funds for office wide purchases or multi-employee purchases?